wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 two different types of misses.
 The first type, full miss, occurs when both the directory entry and the data entry do not exist.
 In this case, the controller only allocates a directory entry, and let data bypass the cache to the upper level.
-The second type, partial miss, occurs when the dirctory entry is present, but data block is not in the data array.
+The second type, partial miss, occurs when the directory entry is present, but data block is not in the data array.
 In this case, the controller needs to fetch data from one of the upper level caches, and send data to the requestor.
 Meanwhile, the state of the directory entry transits to the transient `_D` version to indicate that an outstanding fetch is being performed, and the fetch response has not been received.

 The overall structure of `handleGetS()` is similar to the one in inclusive caches, but details are different.
-The method first performs a lookup on both the directory and the data array, and stores the results of the lookups in local varibales `tag` and `data`, respectively.
+The method first performs a lookup on both the directory and the data array, and stores the results of the lookups in local variables `tag` and `data`, respectively.
 If the block does not exist in the directory array (the `I` state case), the controller first allocates a directory entry by calling `processDirectoryMiss()` (which, if not already, also inserts the access into the MSHR).
 If allocation is successful, then the `GetS` request is forwarded to the lower level by calling `forwardMessage()`,